John McCain: Naval training, first marriage, and Vietnam War assignment

 On July 3, 1965, McCain was 28 when he married Carol Shepp, who had worked as a runway model and secretary.
-McCain adopted her two young children, Douglas and Andrew.
-He and Carol then had a daughter, Sidney.
+McCain adopted her two young children, Douglas (1959–2026) and Andrew (born 1962).
+He and Carol then had a daughter, Sidney (born 1966).
 The same year, he was a one-day champion on the game show Jeopardy!

 McCain requested a combat assignment, and was assigned to the aircraft carrier flying A-4 Skyhawks.
 His combat duty began in mid-1967, when Forrestal was assigned to a bombing campaign, Operation Rolling Thunder, during the Vietnam War.
 Stationed in the Gulf of Tonkin, McCain and his fellow pilots became frustrated by micromanagement from Washington; he later wrote, "In all candor, we thought our civilian commanders were complete idiots who didn't have the least notion of what it took to win the war."